petterjuan/studio2.0/README.en.md

 ### 5. Run the Development Server

 Start the Next.js development server.
-Turbopack is enabled for faster performance.
+Turbopack is enabled by default.

 ```bash
 npm run dev